 A Welcome from the Chief

 My warmest best wishes to you all.
-It is most encouraging that after a long lapse of many years a home based society is again being launched.
-I am only sorry that I cannot be with you on this occasion – but I give you this assurance of my strong support and will do what I can to further your efforts.
-I will look forward to meeting as many of you as possible in due course and to participating in as may be appropriate and when I can.
+It is most encouraging that after a long lapse of many years a home based society has again being launched and has gone from strength to strength over the past 17 years.
+I give you this assurance of my strong support and will do what I can to further your efforts.
+I will look forward to meeting as many of you as possible at our annual gatherings and to participating as may be appropriate and when I can.
 I am sure that a bright future lies ahead and that as a clan we may, through a shared experience find its rewards.

-I am with you in spirit and wish you the very best of good luck.
+I wish you the very best of good luck.

 Alwyne Compton Farquharson Of Invercauld